dylan-lang/opendylan/documentation/library-reference/source/network/index.rst

    :description:

      The class of TCP server sockets.
 A server socket is an object which listens for requests for connections from the network.
-When accept is called on the server socket and a request for connection is detected, accept returns a connected :class:`<socket>`.
+When :gf:`accept` is called on the server socket and a request for connection is detected, accept returns a connected :class:`<socket>`.